Undecidability of Equality in the Free Locally Cartesian Closed Category (Extended version)

-\begin{theorem} $\T$ is a bifree cwf on one base type. \end{theorem} We have showed that for every cwf $\C$, $A \in \Ty_\C(1)$, the interpretation $\iniCtx{-}$ is a strict cwf-morphism mapping $o$ to $A$.
+The rest of the section is dedicated to the proof of the following: \begin{thm} $\T$ is a bifree cwf on one base type. \end{thm} We have shown that for every cwf $\C$, and $o_\C \in \Ty_\C(1_\C)$, the interpretation $\iniCtx{-}$ is a strict cwf-morphism mapping $o$ to $o_\C$.
 Hence it is a morphism in $\Cwf^o$.
-It remains to show that for any other morphism $F : \T \rightarrow \C$ in $\Cwf^o$, there is a unique 2-cell (pseudo cwf-transformation) $( \varphi , \psi ) : \iniCtx{-} \to F$, which happens to be an isomorphism.
-This asymmetric version of bi-initiality is equivalent to that given above because the 2-cell we build is an isomorphism.
+It remains to show that for any other morphism $F : \T \rightarrow \C$ in $\Cwf^o$, there is a unique 2-cell (pseudo cwf-transformation) $( \varphi , \psi ) : \iniCtx{-} \to F$, which is an isomorphism.
+This asymmetric version of bi-initiality is equivalent to that given above.